benitomartin/github-issues-multiagent-intelligence/README.md

 ______________________________________________________________________

 This project provides an intelligent, multi-agent system for processing, analyzing, and managing GitHub issues at scale.
-It leverages LLMs, vector databases, and cloud-native kubernetes infrastructure to automate search, triage, and enrichment of GitHub issues, supporting advanced workflows and integration using LangGraph agents.
+It leverages LLMs, vector databases, and cloud-native Kubernetes infrastructure to automate search, triage, and enrichment of GitHub issues, supporting advanced workflows and integration using LangGraph agents.

 ## Overview